Understanding and Caring for Your Septic System

 • Pollution of ponds or other bodies of water near your house

-If you see raw sewage from your toilets, sinks or drains backing up into your home, take action quickly and get your septic tank pumped out.
-Raw sewage, whether inside or outside of your house, contain dangerous bacteria and other contaminants that can cause sickness—and even death.
+If you see raw sewage from your toilets, sinks, or drains backing up into your home, take action quickly and get your septic tank pumped out.
+Raw sewage, whether inside or outside of your house, contains dangerous bacteria and other contaminants that can cause sickness—and even death.
+For reliable and efficient septic tank pumping in Porter County, IN, contact a trusted service provider to address the issue before it escalates.

 Reasons for Septic Tank Failure